 Our review of the Signature Series version of the Layla back in 2018, walked away with our award for best CIEM for its performance as well as a stunning custom design so I could well understand why it is still their flagship after so many years.

-There is a lot happening inside Jolene.
+A lot is happening inside Jolene.
 Almost like a bit of everything that JH Audio has been working on down through the last few years is inside this monitor.
-Ironically, this is still a 12 driver monitor but the configuration and tech from the Layla have changed a lot.
+Ironically, this is still a 12-driver monitor but the configuration and tech from the Layla have changed a lot.

 For one thing, this is a hybrid mix of dynamic and BA.
-In fact, we have 4 dynamic drivers for the lows in and mids in a 2 x 2 array which is a first for me, as well as 8 balanced armature drivers looking after the mid-highs and highs.
+We have 4 dynamic drivers for the lows and mids in a 2 x 2 array which is a first for me, as well as 8 balanced armature drivers looking after the mid-highs and highs.

 For the lows up to 400Hz, Jolene uses a pair of 9.2mm dynamic diaphragms and for the mids, you get two smaller manifold 4.9mm dynamic drivers with D.O.M.E enclosures and a natural band pass roll-off at 4Khz.